naiades-jsi/FIWARE-adapter/FIWARE-adapter/download/READEME.md

 In APIClientTest the obtain method is called every time_interval seconds where time interval contains the expected time between two samples in API.

 TODO:
+* iso8601 to unix time conversion is done withou specifiing timezone.
+If needed that is to be fixed.
-Do the same with subscription.
+* Do the same with subscription.